Categorical Reparameterization with Denoising Diffusion models: Introduction

 In this work, we revisit continuous relaxations through the lens of denoising diffusion models \citep{sohl2015deep, song2019generative, ho2020denoising}.
-Diffusion models generate data by transforming a Gaussian sample into a sample from the target data distribution through iterative denoising dynamics, which are explicitly constructed as the reverse of a chosen forward noising process.
+Diffusion models generate data by transforming a Gaussian sample into a sample from the target data distribution through iterative denoising dynamics explicitly constructed as the reverse of a chosen forward noising process.
 In practice, implementing the sampler requires only access to a denoiser; that is, a function that, given a noisy input and its noise level or time index, returns the expected clean signal.

-\paragraph{Contributions.} In this paper, we exploit the key observation that for a categorical distribution supported on simplex vertices, the denoiser at each noise level can be computed in closed form.
+\paragraph{Contributions.} We exploit the key observation that for a categorical distribution supported on simplex vertices, the denoiser at each noise level can be computed in closed form.
 This enables us to construct a training-free, diffusion-based, differentiable, and approximate sampling map from Gaussian noise to the categorical distribution $\targ{\param}{}{}$.
-We then analyze the small-noise regime, which serves as the temperature parameter, and characterize the emergence of nearly constant transport regions and sharp decision boundaries, explaining when and why gradients become uninformative as the relaxation approaches the discrete target.We derive practical gradient estimators, including hard variants, that recover the hard \sthrough\ \cite{bengio2012estimating} and \reinmax\ \cite{liu2023reinmax} as special cases when using a single diffusion step.
+We then analyze the small-noise regime, which serves as the temperature parameter, and characterize the emergence of nearly constant transport regions and sharp decision boundaries, explaining when and why gradients become uninformative as the relaxation approaches the discrete target.
+We derive practical gradient estimators, including hard variants, that recover the hard \sthrough\ \cite{bengio2012estimating} and \reinmax\ \cite{liu2023reinmax} as special cases when using a single diffusion step.
 We also propose a parameter-dependent initialization that improves performance while keeping the diffusion overhead small.
-Empirically, preliminary experiments show that our approach yields competitive or improved optimization performance on various benchmarks.
+Empirically, we find that our diffusion-based reparameterization yields strong results across a diverse set of benchmarks, including polynomial programming, variational inference, and inference-time reward guidance, typically matching or improving upon prior estimators.